smyrman/blog/2020-06-test-with-expect/blog_gwt.md

 The fundamental concepts that GWT offers, are pretty cool, but the words themselves -- Given, When, Then -- is actually less important.
 We will look at an alternative wording that fit better for Go in particular, but it can of-course apply elsewhere.

 Another aspect wi will attack, is that GWT names are written to be human readable, and as they form near complete "English-like" sentences using what BDD-guys call _natural language_, they are also _naturally_ long.
-If there is _one_ idiom that is important in Go though, it is that _names_ should be short and precise, rather then long and windy.
+If there is _one_ idiom that is important in Go though, it is that _names_ should be short and precise, rather then long-winded.
 That's not my words.
-Here is an extract from Rus Cox's famous [naming philosophy][rsc-quote] quote:
+Here is an extract from Rus Cox's porclaimed and well-worded [naming philosophy][rsc-quote]:

 > A name's length should not exceed its information content. (...)
 Global names must convey relatively more information, because they appear in a larger variety of contexts.
 Even so, a short, precise name can say more than a long-winded one: compare acquire and take_ownership.
 Make every name tell.

 Other advice and information that relate to Go names, include:

 - Names in Go have [semantic effect](https://golang.org/doc/effective_go.html#names).
-- Avoid redundancy in names, E.g. package names + global names.
+- One should avoid redundancy in names, E.g. package names + global names.
-- Short and concise is more important than grammatical correctness.
+- Short and concise appear more important than grammatical correctness.
 E.g. a constant named `StatusFail` read just as well as `StatusFailure`.

 The first restriction to note here, is that names have semantic effect.
 Relevant to our case, all test function names in Go _have_ to start with the word `Test`.
 Taking the consequence of this, we might as well include that as our first word.
 The next two words follow relatively naturally from that restriction: